This August 15, Qualia is serving Colonial India-inspired dishes

 Chef Akerkar takes LuxeBook on a flavourful journey of Colonial India through the festive menu.
 We trail along.

-A shout out to the Anglo-Indian community Back in 1999, Akerkar opened Indigo in a Colonial bungalow in Colaba, which introduced the concept of European fine-dining in the Maximum City.
+Back in 1999, Akerkar opened Indigo in a Colonial bungalow in Colaba, which introduced the concept of European fine-dining in the Maximum City.
 This week, he revisits the nuances of Europe through the lens of the Anglo-Indian community in India.
 “It seemed like a really nice thing to recognise Anglo-Indians and their transition between Britain and India during the Independence phase,” says Chef Akerkar.

 He adds, “We got our independence from the British, but they’ve never been able to shake off the influence of our rich culinary heritage in their food!”

-A flavour fusion like no other… The chef thinks that the menu has a really nice blend of sweet and sour and a wonderfully balanced play on aromatic spices.
+The chef thinks that the menu has a really nice blend of sweet and sour and a wonderfully balanced play on aromatic spices.
 “Anglo-Indian food evolved from the Indian ‘khansamah’ cooks who used to work for the British in their homes, government agencies and administration offices,” he says.

 He further adds that these cooks brought their culinary traditions to the kitchens of the British and improvised those recipes to suit the English palate.
 The resultant dishes ended up becoming a fusion of Indian and Western elements.